Propylene glycol: Food and drug

+The European Food Safety Authority authorizes propylene glycol for use in food manufacturing, establishing a safe daily intake of 25 mg per kg of body weight.
+Specifically for ice cream or ice milk products, Health Canada permits use of propylene glycol mono fatty acid esters as an emulsifier and stabilizer at a maximum level of use of 0.35% of the ice cream made from the ingredients mix.

-Propylene glycol is also used in various edible items such as coffee-based drinks, liquid sweeteners, ice cream, whipped dairy products and soda.
+Propylene glycol is used in a variety of other edible items, such as baked goods, desserts, prepared meals, flavoring mixes, candy, popcorn, whipped dairy products, and soda.
+It is also used in beer to stabilize the foam.

 Vaporizers used for delivery of pharmaceuticals or personal-care products often include propylene glycol among the ingredients.
 In alcohol-based hand sanitizers, it is used as a humectant to prevent the skin from drying.
 Propylene glycol is used as a solvent in many pharmaceuticals, including oral, injectable, and topical formulations.
 Many pharmaceutical drugs which are insoluble in water utilize propylene glycol as a solvent and carrier; benzodiazepine tablets are one example.
 Propylene glycol is also used as a solvent and carrier for many pharmaceutical capsule preparations.
 Additionally, certain formulations of artificial tears use propylene glycol as an ingredient.

 Antifreeze

 The freezing point of water is depressed when mixed with propylene glycol.
 It is used as aircraft de-icing and anti-icing fluid.
 A 50% water-diluted and heated solution is used for removal of icing accretions from the fuselages of commercial aircraft on the ground (de-icing), and 100% undiluted cold solution is used only on wings and tail surfaces of an aircraft in order to prevent ice accretion from forming during a specific period of time before takeoff (anti-icing).
 Normally, such time-frame is limited to 15–90 minutes, depending on the severity of snowfall and outside air temperature.
 Water-propylene glycol mixtures dyed pink to indicate the mixture is relatively nontoxic are sold under the name of RV or marine antifreeze.
 Propylene glycol is frequently used as a substitute for ethylene glycol in low toxicity, environmentally friendly automotive antifreeze.
 It is also used to winterize the plumbing systems in vacant structures.
 The eutectic composition/temperature is 60:40 propylene glycol:water/−60 °C. The −50 °F/−45 °C commercial product is, however, water rich; a typical formulation is 40:60.